 The Students’ Union is a democratic membership organisation, and our annual elections are a way for all our members to elect the next student leaders of the Students’ Union.
 And not only that, you can also put yourself forward to be one of those leaders.

 Yes, as long as you are a current Queen Mary student.
-The majority of positions are open to students that expect to continue their studies in 2024/25, but we also have a small number of positions available for students that expect to graduate in 2023/24.
+The majority of positions are open to students that are studying in the 2024/25 academic year.

 The positions available cover a wide range of areas.
-A few examples are: School of History Rep, VP Welfare, Societies Officer, President, Student Trustee and Entertainments Officer (BL).
+A few examples are: Postgraduate Taught Rep, Degree Apprenticeship Rep and more than 100 Course Reps.
 Whether you’re interested in liberation, activities or the academic side of things if you’ve thought of it there’s probably a role for it!
-Most of the roles are part-time voluntary (unpaid) roles that can be undertaken alongside your studies, but we also have six full-time (paid) positions available.
+All the roles are part-time voluntary roles that can be undertaken alongside your studies.

 Have a look at the full list of roles to find a role that matches your interests.
-Some roles are only open to certain groups of students: for example, you can only run for Disabled and SLD Rep (BL) if you’re a have a disability or SLD and you’re studying within the School of Medicine and Dentistry, and you can only run for School of Geography Rep if you’re a Geography student.
+Some roles are only open to certain groups of students: for example, you can only run for Disabled and SLD Rep (BL) if you’re a have a disability or SLD and you’re studying within the Faculty of Medicine and Dentistry, and you can only run for Barts Cancer Institue Rep if you’re a Barts Cancer Institute student.
 This is all explained in the list.

 See the positions available